karajelley/watch-vault/README.md

-### Movie List App
+# Movie List App
 A React-based Single Page Application (SPA) for creating and managing personalized movie lists.
 Users can perform all CRUD (Create, Read, Update, Delete) operations, sort movies, and track their favorite movies across platforms.

 ## About the Project
 This project is a simple yet robust movie list management application.
-It allows users to add movies to personalized lists, mark them as watched or unwatched, rate them, and sort movies by different criteria.
+It allows users to add movies to personalized lists, mark them as watched or unwatched, view ratings, and sort movies by different criteria.
 Built with React and Supabase, it is deployed online for universal access.

 ## Features
 - React.js Web App